browserengineering/book/book/glossary.md

 __Accessibility tree__: A tree representing the semantic meaning of a web page meant for consumption by __assistive technologies__.

-__Canvas__: A conceptual place in which to execute a display list, typically backed by a __surface__.
-Also a web API of the same name that serves the same function.
+__Canvas__: A conceptual object which can execute drawing commands, typically backed by a __surface__.
+Also a web API of the same name that serves the same purpose.

 __Compositing__: The phase oof a browser rendering pipeline that divides the display list into pieces suitable for rendering into independent